Holic75/Baldurs-gate-dnd-3.5/README.md

 ### PRIEST OF TALOS
 Advantages:
+– Gets for free Empower Magic (1): 10% at level 1, Empower Magic (2): 15% at level 4 and finally Empower Magic (3): 20% at level 8.
 – Deals additional electrical damage on every successful hit (double on critical hits):
   Level 1-5: 1d2
   Level 6-10: 1d4